The following are the topics that are going to be covered in this tutorial blog:

 A package is a schema object that groups logically related PL/SQL types, variables, and subprograms.
-Packages usually have two parts, a specification (spec) and a body; sometimes the body is unnecessary.
+Packages usually have two parts, specification or spec and body; sometimes, the body is unnecessary.
 The specification is the interface to the package.
 It declares the types, variables, constants, exceptions, cursors, and subprograms that can be referenced from outside the package.
 The body defines the queries for the cursors and the code for the subprograms.

-To create package specs, use the SQL statement CREATE PACKAGE.
+To create package specs, you can use the SQL statement CREATE PACKAGE.
 A CREATE PACKAGE BODY statement defines the package body.

-Enroll yourself in PL/SQL Training and give a head-start to your career in PL?SQL!
+Enroll in the PL/SQL Training and give a head start to your career in PL/SQL!

 Come to Intellipaat’s PL/SQL Community if you have more queries on PL/SQL!

-The package body contains the implementation of every cursor and subprogram declared in the package spec.
+Package body contains the implementation of every cursor and subprogram declared in the package spec.
 Subprograms defined in a package body are accessible outside the package only if their specs also appear in the package spec.
-If a subprogram spec is not included in the package spec, that subprogram can only be called by other subprograms in the same package.
+If a subprogram spec is not included in the package spec, then that subprogram can only be called by other subprograms in the same package.

 A package body must be in the same schema as the package spec.
 To match subprogram specs and bodies, PL/SQL does a token-by-token comparison of their headers.
-Except for white space, the headers must match word for word.
-Otherwise, PL/SQL raises an exception.
+Except for the white space, the headers must match word for word; otherwise, PL/SQL raises an exception.